thisisamardeep/portfolio/_posts/stringcpp.md

 ```

 c++ substring has 2 overloaded functions substr.
-substring eetrunes a new string.
+substring returns a new string.

 ```cpp